 - Choose disk installation type – Mostly “Auto-install using entire disk”

-Agree to disk formatting prompts.
+Agree to disk formatting prompts by tapping YES.

 Installation of MX Linux 19.x should begin as the files are copied to the disk.